Romans 3 – Shortcode

 2. Just as it is *written: “There is none righteous, not even one.

-3. There is no man who understands, there is no man who seeks God.
+3. There is no man understanding, there is no man seeking God.

-4. All turned away; together they became like worthless spoiled milk.2” they have become like worthless spoiled milk” is one word in Greek, originally referring to milk that had spoiled, and thus was worthless and good for nothing.
+4. All turned away; together they became like worthless spoiled milk.2” they became like worthless spoiled milk” is one word in Greek, originally referring to milk that had spoiled, and thus was worthless and good for nothing.
 Thus, this word also has the connotation of being corrupt/spoiled/ruined.
-There is no man who does good; there isn’t even one.”3quotation/allusion to Psalm 14:1-3
+There is no man doing good; there isn’t even one.”3quotation/allusion to Psalm 14:1-3

 5. Their throat is a *open grave, their tongues were continually deceiving.”4quotation/allusion to Psalm 5:9 “The venom of asps5an “asp” is a highly poisonous snake who’s venom is very often fatal when left untreated.
 Further, the venom works quickly, making it even more dangerous. is under their lips;”6quotation/allusion to Psalm 140:3